jenkins-infra/repository-permissions-updater/README.md

 - a mapping with **both** `ldap` and `github` keys — ties that developer's LDAP id to their GitHub login 1-to-1, e.g. `{ldap: jglick, github: jglick}`.
 Use this form when the two ids differ, so the GitHub login used for permissions management is explicit rather than assumed.
 Both keys are required when using this form.
+- a mapping with **only** a `github` key, e.g. `{github: someuser}` — a developer with a GitHub login but no Jenkins community (LDAP) account at all.
+Only relevant for GitHub permissions management (never contributes to Artifactory permissions, since there's no LDAP id to grant them).
+Useful when backfilling `manageGitHubPermissions`/`manageGitHubTeam` for a component that already has GitHub collaborators/team members with no obvious LDAP mapping: merge the ones you can confidently tie to an LDAP id as `{ldap, github}`, and add everyone else as GitHub-only entries so existing access is preserved without guessing.

-The two forms can be freely mixed in the same list.
+All three forms can be freely mixed in the same list.

 ### YAML fields